Hansformer/DistSys-Project-2019/README.md

 Initially creates a dictionary with room names as keys taken from directory */chatrooms/*.
 The values for each key is a set (initially empty) which is updated when a client connects to server and gives a room name (for example 'roomA.txt').
 Sets are updated also when a client disconnects.

+Steps in connecting to the server from a client:
+1. When client connects server sends list of rooms to client.
+2. Server waits for a response from client to choose a room (for example 'roomA.txt' is a valid room).
+3. Server waits for a messages from a client to send to every client in the same room.
+4. Repeat 3.

+Note that there is yet no implementation of writing the texts to rooms or sending the history of the room to clients.